SOME DIBBLE HISTORY

 The Story

 We are the descendants of John Dibble, scion of one of a number of ancient Dibble lines, who traveled from Connecticut to Indiana between the War of 1812 and the Mexican-American War.
-We are also the descendants of hearty Scandinavian pioneers, the Moruds and Haldens and Johnsons, who broke the sod and braved the rigors of the Minnesota heartland.
-And we are the descendants of the eastern European Flakiewicz family, who passed through Ellis Island in search of something, anything, that might be better than servitude at the bootheel of a foreign imperial power.
+We are also the descendants of hearty Scandinavian pioneers, the Moruds and Kverns and Haldens and Johnsons, who broke the sod and braved the rigors of the Minnesota heartland.
+We descend from Germans, including the Kowitzes and others.
+And we are the descendants of Poles, both the Cichy family of central Europe who came to the United States in the 19th century, and the eastern European Flak family, who passed through Ellis Island in the 20th century in search of something, anything, that might be better than servitude at the bootheel of a foreign imperial power.

 This is such an American story.
 In its embrace of the icons of United States history--the patrician English line, the hardy Northern European plains settlers, and the late-arriving, secretive immigrants whose names are full of consonants and mystery--it is almost ridiculously stereotypical.